-The April to July 2017 water supply forecast for unregulated inflow to Lake Powell, issued on February 2, 2017, by the Colorado Basin River Forecast Center, projects that the most probable (median) unregulated inflow volume will be 9.6 maf (134% of average based on the period 1981-2010).
-The projected water year 2017 inflow is 13.2 maf (122%).
-At this early point in the season, there is still significant uncertainty regarding this year’s water supply.
-The April-July forecast ranges from a minimum probable of 6.6 maf (92%) to a maximum probable of 13.5 maf (189%).
-There is a 10% chance that inflows could be higher than the current maximum probable forecast and a 10% chance that inflows could be lower than the minimum probable forecast.
+The April to July 2017 water supply forecast for unregulated inflow to Lake Powell, issued on July 5, 2017, by the Colorado Basin River Forecast Center, projects that the most probable (median) unregulated inflow volume will be 8.15 maf (114 percent of average based on the period 1981-2010).
+The forecast decreased by 150 kaf since last month.
+There is still uncertainty regarding this year’s water supply and the total inflow to Lake Powell.

 Upper Colorado River Basin Hydrology